BioBam/wdk-lib/API.md

 Output.fromStepOutput(scope: Construct, linkedOutput: Output)
 ```

+Creates an output from a step output, using the same ID and type.

+It also links the existing output to the new one.

 ###### `scope`<sup>Required</sup> <a name="scope" id="wdk-lib.Output.fromStepOutput.parameter.scope"></a>

 - *Type:* <a href="#wdk-lib.Construct">Construct</a>

+The construct within which this output is defined.

 ---

 ###### `linkedOutput`<sup>Required</sup> <a name="linkedOutput" id="wdk-lib.Output.fromStepOutput.parameter.linkedOutput"></a>

 - *Type:* <a href="#wdk-lib.Output">Output</a>

+The output to link and copy properties from.

 ---